Anna Bolena: Performance history

 Rarely seen in the first half of the 20th century, it was revived more frequently after World War II.
 On 30 December 1947, the opera was performed at Gran Teatre del Liceu in Barcelona, to mark that theatre's centennial (it had opened in 1847 with Anna Bolena).
 The cast was Sara Scuderi as Anna, Giulietta Simionato as Jane Seymour and Cesare Siepi as Henry VIII.
-In April 1957, the opera was revived at La Scala for Maria Callas (one of the twelve performances was recorded) in a lavish production directed by Luchino Visconti, with Giulietta Simionato as Jane Seymour.
+In April 1957, the opera was revived at La Scala for Maria Callas (one of the seven performances was recorded) in a lavish production directed by Luchino Visconti, with Giulietta Simionato as Jane Seymour.
 It proved to be one of Callas' greatest triumphs.
+In the revival the following year, Callas and Simionato repeated their roles and were joined by Siepi as the king, this role having been sung by Nicola Rossi-Lemeni at the premiere the year before.